 Destination Updates - COVID-19 Travel Information

-All of our beaches are open and are welcoming visitors once again to our beautiful shores.
-During this Phase 2, the health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
-Gatherings are limited to no more than 10 people indoors and 25 outdoors.
+All of our beaches and towns are open and are welcoming visitors to our beautiful shores.
+During this Phase 2.5, the health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
+Gatherings are limited to no more than 25 people indoors and 50 outdoors.
 Social distancing rules remain in place.
 Frequent hand washing and sanitizing of surfaces continues to be important.
 Area businesses have enhanced their cleaning protocols following state and CDC guidelines for your safety and a new statewide program "Count on Me NC" has recently launched.

 For your safety and the safety of others, travel is discouraged if you are sick or have been recently exposed to the novel coronavirus/COVID-19.